 - Digestive System: The Inside Story (Johns Hopkins Medicine)

-- Article: Early versus delayed laparoscopic cholecystectomy in treatment of acute cholecystitis.
+- Article: Prediction of difficult laparoscopic cholecystectomy for acute cholecystitis.

 - Gallbladder Diseases -- see more articles